ibm-cloud-docs/EventStreams/eventstreams145.md

     If you don't know the cluster ID, please provide your dashboard URL, the Kafka broker endpoints, or your service instance ID instead.
 * If you want to restrict access to your {{site.data.keyword.Bluemix_notm}} service endpoint to individual VPCs only, include the [VPC CSE source IP addresses](#vpc_ip) in the ticket.
+* If you're using IKS, you can restrict access by including the node addresses of your clusters.

 ## After switching to an {{site.data.keyword.Bluemix_notm}} service endpoint
 {: #after_endpoints}